-The CHARLES CLEMENS COUNCELL MEMORIAL SCHOLARSHIPS are funds established in memory of Mr. Councell (BSAE 1922).
-Mr. Councell was an architectural engineer with the U.S. Government in Washington, DC, where he designed many federal buildings and participated in the 1949-52 renovation of the White House.
-After retirement, Mr. Councell spent two years touring Europe and, upon his return, published a book of his architectural sketches.
-The fund helps to underwrite the cost of study for students accepted to the study abroad program in Barcelona, Spain.
+The CHARLES CLEMENS COUNCELL MEMORIAL FUND IN ARCHITECTURE was established in memory of Mr. Councell (BSAE 1922).
+Mr. Councell was an architectural engineer with the US Government in Washington, DC, where he designed many Federal buildings and participated in the 1949-52 renovation of the White House.
+After retirement, Mr. Councell spent two years touring Europe and upon return, published a book of his architectural sketches.
+This fund helps to underwrite the cost of study for students accepted to the Study Abroad Program in Architecture.

 FRANK B. AND JENNIE M. LONG TRAVELING AWARDS

-The FRANK B. AND JENNIE M. LONG TRAVELING AWARDS provide stipends and funds toward travel expenses to enable architecture students to undertake studies that require two to three months of summer travel.
+The FRANK B. AND JENNIE M. LONG TRAVELING AWARD provides stipends and funds toward travel expenses to enable architecture students to undertake studies that require two to three months of summer travel.

 E. BENNO PHILIPPSON AIA TRAVELING AWARD IN ARCHITECTURE

-The E. BENNO PHILIPPSON AIA TRAVELING AWARD IN ARCHITECTURE (BSAS 1961, M.ARCH 1962) was established in 1996 to provide supplemental funding for an architecture student participating in a study abroad program to make site visits to a key building or monument which he/she would not have otherwise been able to see firsthand.
+The E. BENNO PHILIPPSON AIA TRAVELING AWARD IN ARCHITECTURE was established by Mr. Philippson (BSAS 1961, M.ARCH 1962) in 1996 to provide supplemental funding for an architecture student participating in a study abroad program to make site visits to a key building or monument which he/she would not have otherwise been able to see first hand.

 RAYMOND A. PIGOZZI MEMORIAL AWARD